botengu/portfolio/_posts/2020-09-15-Parametric-Morphing.md

         <figcaption>Mobius strip morphed into a Klein bottle</figcaption>
     </div>
     <p class = "justify">
     For my research, I happen to use Bezier curves and surfaces a lot.
 Bezier curves are drawn using control points.
-The resulting curve starts at the first control and finishes at the second control points but does not pass by the intermediary control points.
+The resulting curve starts at the first control and ends at the last control point but does not pass by the intermediary control points.
     </p>
     <div class="w3-main w3-center" >
         <img src="/portfolio/assets/img/Bez1.PNG" width="30%" height="30%">